Exemptions Under FOIA

 The Code of Virginia allows any public body to withhold certain records from public disclosure.
-The county commonly withholds records subject to the following exemptions:
+Loudoun County commonly withholds records subject to the following exemptions:

 Policy Regarding the Use of Exemptions

 - Personnel records (§ 2.2-3705.1 (1) of the Code of Virginia)

 - Records subject to attorney-client privilege (§ 2.2-3705.1 (2)) or attorney work product (§ 2.2-3705.1 (3))

 - Records relating to the negotiation and award of a contract, prior to a contract being awarded (§ 2.2-3705.1 (12))